juzoace/Aws-typescript-mastercass/README.md

 ##Aws typescript mastercass course

-This repo contains code which i used to learn the the ws typescript masterclass course by alex horea
+This repo contains code which i used to learn the the AWS typescript masterclass course

 There are 2 folders